 Request for Reconsideration of Library Materials

-The completed form must be given to the Branch Manager and/or the Director in person, by e-mail, or via online form.
+• The completed Request for Reconsideration form is given to the Branch Manager and/or the Director.
 The Director, the Branch Manager, and other staff as designated by the Director will review the Request and determine the appropriate response.
-If the individual or customer is not satisfied with the Director’s response, the complainant may request to be placed on the agenda of the Board’s next regular meeting to express his/her position.
+You may contact the Director at any time about the status of your Request.

 REQUEST FOR RECONSIDERATION OF LIBRARY MATERIALS FORM PRINT VERSION ONLINE VERSION